 The Academy is committed to notifying and informing its campus community in the event of an emergency.
 Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, faculty or staff, the Academy will use appropriate communications to notify the community.
-Superintendent's Instruction 2001-09, Academy Crisis Preparedness, Response and Management Policy, identifies key decision makers and their roles during a campus emergency.
+The USMMA Emergency Operations Plan (Superintendent Instruction 2018-08, dated August 29, 2018), identifies key decision makers and their roles during a campus emergency.
 The plan establishes levels of awareness and preparedness and procedures that will be utilized during emergencies and crisis events.